-Employers with at least 50 full-time employees are considered an Applicable Large Employer, or ALE, according to the ACA.
+Employers with at least 50 full-time employees are considered an Applicable Large Employer (ALE) according to the ACA.
 Thus, ALEs must offer full-time employees ACA compliant health care coverage or pay a penalty.
 Gallaudet University has always provided health care coverage to all regular-status employees.
-However, effective January 1, 2015, the University began providing health care coverage for all temporary employees who 1) are expected to work at least 90 days and 2) work at least 30 hours per week or 130 hour per month.
+However, effective January 1, 2015, the University began providing health care coverage for all temporary employees who are expected to work at least 90 days and work at least 30 hours per week/130 hours per month.

 What is Form 1095-C?

 Gallaudet University is required to report information to the IRS about the health care coverage that is offered to our eligible employees.
 Gallaudet University must also distribute Form 1095-C to employees.
-The Form 1095-C contains health care coverage information the employees needs to report to the IRS as part of their annual income tax filing.
+The Form 1095-C contains health care coverage information the employees need to report to the IRS as part of their annual filing for income tax.

 When will I receive the Form 1095-C?